 Who we are

-There is a rise in the number of killings as well as different forms of human rights violations of environment defenders in the Asia Pacific.
-These are happening in areas where there is opposition to projects such as large-scale mining, mega-dams and industrial plantations which disrupt ecological balance and the lives of people.
-Environment defenders seek to uphold the right to a safe, and sustainable environment as well as their continuing access and control of common resources for survival, yet they are under attack.
+There is a rise in the number of killings and different forms of human rights violations of environment defenders in the Asia Pacific.
+These are happening in areas where there is opposition to projects such as large-scale mining, mega-dams and industrial plantations, which disrupt ecological balance and people’s lives.
+Environment defenders seek to uphold the right to a safe, and sustainable environment as well as their continuing access and control of shared resources for survival, yet they are under attack.
 It is in this context that the Asia Pacific Network of Environment Defenders (APNED) was formed in 2018.

 Points of Unity

 - Environment defenders are common people—women, peasants, fisherfolks, indigenous peoples, workers, professionals, students, and anyone regardless of gender and age, who are standing up for the environment, their right to life and right to live in harmony with nature;

 - Due to intensifying resource conflicts, environment defenders in the world today have been increasingly facing human rights violations and are becoming more vulnerable to threats of harassment, killings and other forms of repression;

 - Corporate and state activities that entail extraction, as well as land and resource grabs that lead to massive environmental destruction, pollution and deprive people of their access to natural resources, displace them from their communities, their source of livelihood, ancestral domain and heritage;